CalebBell/fluids/docs/developers.rst

 -------
 As anyone who has used doctest before knows, floating-point calculations have trivially different results across platforms.
 An example cause of this is that most compilers have different sin/cos implementations which are not identical.
 However, docstrings are checked bit-for-bit, so consistent output is important.
 Python is better than most languages at maintaining the same results between versions but it is still an issue.

 Thanks to a fairly new pytest feature, numbers in doctests can be checked against the number of digits given, not against the real result.
-It is recommended to put numbers in doctests with around 13 digits, instead of the full repr() string for a number.
+It is suggested to put numbers in doctests with around 13 digits, instead of the full repr() string for a number.
 It is convenient to round the number instead of just removing decimals.

 Type Hints
 ----------